 Conclusion

-Knowing the dog’s past, starting slow, and using positive training helps a lot21.
+Knowing the dog’s past, starting slow, and using positive training helps a lot.
 Introducing them to different people and places helps them feel at ease.
 Dogs that are not socialized early may become fearful or aggressive.

-With patience and dedication, your rescue dog can become a loving family member21.
+With patience and dedication, your rescue dog can become a loving family member.
 Key steps include understanding their past, starting slow, and using positive training.
 Seeking professional help when needed is also important.
 Resocializing dogs is a rewarding but challenging task that requires love and patience.

 FAQ

-Why is socializing a rescue dog important?
+Why is socialising a rescue dog important?

 How should I introduce a rescue dog to new people and situations?